CharlotteGore/Cassette-Express/README.md

 - Bundles will always be one single file in production mode, not multiple files depending on how they were pre-referenced.
 - No automagic coffeescript compiling.
 Poor Coffeescript.
 - No stylesheet merging/compiling.
-- Cassette-Express doesn't actually work yet.
-Hahah.
+- Significantly less features.
+Ha.